ethanhan777/text_to_html_list/README.txt

  - drush en text_to_list -y
  - administer > modules

-3. Change field widget for longtext to 'Text to List'
+3. Change field widget for longtext to 'Text to HTML List'
 4. In field setting, choose list type (bulleted by default)

 --------------------------